Meet the Staff

 Tina has three adult children between NH and CA and two grandchildren.
 She lives in Hillsborough and enjoys family time, the lake and FOX Forest, reading, and DIY projects.

-Madison Shorter, Resource Center Case Manager
+Madison Shorter, Resource Center Team Lead

 Maddie was born and raised in Texas.
 She graduated from the University of Texas at Austin with a BSA in Human Development and Family Sciences and minor in American Sign Language.